MercyAcademy/mercy/rename-pictures/README.md

 1. The first time you run this, MacOS will popup a dialog box saying that you need to install the developer command line tools.
 Go ahead and install them.
+   * *It may take several minutes to install the developer tools.*
    * You'll also see an error message about how `rename-pictures.py` failed.  **This is ok.**
    * Once MacOS finishes installing the developer tools, run the